Garry Burns: John Christopher Sunol

 A blogger and taxi driver in Newcastle, John Christopher Sunol, had a history of homophobic and hateful speech.
-Sunol had previously made various online comments including that the gay and feminist lobby were "anti-God" and that "faggots are all wicked evil people and God will burn Sydney to the Ground because of the evilness of these fags."
+Sunol had previously made various online comments, including that the gay and feminist lobby were "anti-God" and that "faggots are all wicked evil people and God will burn Sydney to the Ground because of the evilness of these fags."
 A former University of Wollongong lecturer, Henry Collier, had lodged a complaint, and the NSW Civil and Administrative Tribunal found that five of Sunol's posts were generalizations of a highly insulting and offensive nature, constituting homosexual vilification.
-The case was the first time that internet publication was tested to constitute a "public act" as defined in vilification law.
-Sunol was ordered to refrain from commenting on the topics and ordered to pay Colliers costs.
+The case was the first time that an internet publication was tested to constitute a "public act" as defined in the vilification law.
+Sunol was ordered to refrain from commenting on the topics and ordered to pay Collier's costs.

-Sunol had also previously been taken to the ACT human Rights Commission by Ordo Templi Orientis follower David Bottrill.
-Sunol had described the religion "satanic pedophile cult” and described Botrill and other followers as pedophiles.
+Sunol had also previously been taken to the ACT Human Rights Commission by Ordo Templi Orientis follower David Bottrill.
+Sunol had described the religion as a "satanic pedophile cult" and described Botrill and other followers as pedophiles.
 ACT Civil and Administrative Tribunal described Sunol's comments as "archetypal hate speech" and ordered him to take down content from multiple websites that related to Bottrill.

-Between 2012 - 2018 Burns lodged multiple complaints against Sunol for homosexual vilification.
-In 2012, Sunol was ordered to apologize publicly and pay Burns $4,500 as compensation for public comments including that "gay marriage is wickedness".
+Between 2012 and 2018, Burns lodged multiple complaints against Sunol for homosexual vilification.
+In 2012, Sunol was ordered to apologize publicly and pay Burns $4,500 as compensation for public comments, including that "gay marriage is wickedness".
 In 2014, Sunol was ordered to pay Burns $4,000 to burns after online comments accusing Burns of being a child sex abuser and "lying faggot".
-According to a friend of Sunol, by 2018 Burns had submitted 77 complaints against Sunol, leading to 24 tribunal or court matters and 29 days of hearings.
+According to a friend of Sunol, by 2018, Burns had submitted 77 complaints against Sunol, leading to 24 tribunal or court matters and 29 days of hearings.